 Learn the essentials — and art — of fact-checking your documentary to ensure accuracy, mitigate risk, and keep your participants (and yourself) protected.
 What happens inside the newsroom that you can apply to your independent work?
 What resources can you leverage to solidify your story?
 In a practical conversation that's guided by journalistic ethics, we'll uncover insights and best practices that you can directly apply to the film you're working on right now — while keeping it cinematic, artful, and aligned with your creative vision.

-Moderator: Sky Dylan Robbins, Founder and Executive Director, The Video Consortium; Panelists: Sean Lavery, former fact checker, The New Yorker; additional panelists TBC.
+Moderator: Sky Dylan Robbins, Founder and Executive Director, The Video Consortium; Panelists: Andrés Cediel, filmmaker (Covid's Hidden Toll) and Professor, UC Berkeley's Graduate School of Journalism; Sean Lavery, former Head of Fact Checking, The New Yorker; Marcia Apperson, Associate Director, Standards and Practices, PBS.

 Session 4: IF/Then Art of the Pitch